AI4S2S/cookbook/data/README.md

 ## Test data used in the example workflow notebooks

 Test data used in the example workflow notebooks are sea surface temperature (SST) over the Pacific and clustered 2 meter temperature (T2M) over the North America.
+The data is available on [Zenodo](https://zenodo.org/record/8186914).
 The fields used here are processed outputs from original ERA5 dataset.

 ## Reproduce test data